 For the purpose of this chapter, the following definitions shall apply unless the context clearly indicates or requires a different meaning:

-“Award” means the selection of a person to provide goods, services or public improvements under a public contract.
-The award of a contract is not binding on the city until the contract is executed and delivered by the city.
+“Award” means either identifying or the city’s identification of the person with whom the city intends to enter into a contract following the resolution of any protest of the city’s selection of that person and the completion of all contract negotiations.

-“Bid” means a binding, sealed, written offer to provide goods, services or public improvements for a specified price or prices.
+“Bid” means a binding, sealed, written offer to provide goods, services, or public improvements for a specified price or prices.

 “Concession agreement” means a contract that authorizes and requires a private entity or individual to promote or sell, for its own business purposes, specified types of goods or services from real property owned or managed by the city, and under which the concessionaire makes payments to the city based, at least in part, on the concessionaire’s revenues or sales.
-The term “concession agreement” does not include a mere rental agreement, license or lease for the use of premises.
+The term “concession agreement” does not include a mere rental agreement, license, or lease for the use of premises.

-“Contract price” means the total amount paid or to be paid under a contract, including any approved alternates, and any fully executed change orders or amendments.
+“Contract price” means the maximum monetary obligation that the city either will or may incur under a contract, including bonuses, incentives, and contingency amounts, if the contractor fully performs under the contract.

 “Contract review board” or “local contract review board” means the city council.
-The city council of the City of Newberg is designated as the local contract review board under the State of Oregon Public Contracting Code.
+The city council of the City of Newberg is designated as the local contract review board under the Oregon Public Contracting Code.
 The local contract review board may delegate its powers and responsibilities consistent with the Oregon Public Contracting Code, the Model Rules, and the Newberg Municipal Code.

 “Cooperative procurement” means a procurement conducted by or on behalf of one or more contracting agencies.